 - The full path of the file (ex. c:\myfolder\Document001.pdf).
 Use this format for local tests.

 - The local path of the file if the file is stored in the local DataFiles directory (ex. \Authorized\Document001.pdf) if the path is in <test directory>\DataFiles\Authorized\Document001.pdf).
-Use this format for distributed tests.
+This is the preferred method for distributed tests (see below)

 The files in the DataFiles directory are copied to all agents before the test starts.